MountainGod2/chaturbate_poller/README.md

 ### CLI Interface

-Chaturbate Event Listener provides a CLI interface for easy execution.
+Here's an overview of the CLI for Chaturbate Event Listener.

 ```bash
 chaturbate-event-listener <username> <token> [--timeout TIMEOUT] [--use-testbed] [--verbose]

     <username>: Your Chaturbate username.